 As surveillance capitalism proponents argue, “if you’re not paying for the product, you’re the product.”
 I’m afraid all this filtering and personalized free content is coming with a price tag.

 Beginning is the final chapter closing the book.
-It is a very appropriately named last chapter, because the end is only the beginning.
+It is a very appropriately named last chapter because the end is only the beginning.
 This is one of my favourite chapters because of its optimism, hope and call to action.
 It completely resonates with the aims of this site.

 Kelly believes we are in a key moment in history.
-This is a time that historians of the future will look back at as the moment we took off as a civilization, when we started injecting intelligence into inanimate objects and linking them and us to produce something akin to a gigantic brain.
+This is a time that historians of the future will look back upon as the moment we took off as a civilization, when we started injecting intelligence into inanimate objects and linking them and us to produce something akin to a gigantic brain.
 They will envy us because we were alive in this extraordinary moment.

 I often have the feeling that everything has been invented already and we are late to the party, that past times were worth living more than the current ones, but Kelly believes that the most wonderful epoch in history is only starting and the next few decades will be full of opportunities and exciting developments.

-Old hierarchies and cultural products are falling, new trends and forces, like the ones in this book – cognifying, mixing, tracking, filtering – will shape our societies and economies.
+Old hierarchies and cultural products are falling, and new trends and forces, like the ones in this book – cognifying, mixing, tracking, filtering – will shape our societies and economies.
 They are and will be shaping our lives.

 If we study the forces explained by Kelly well, we can benefit from them and make the most of what the future can offer us.
-This is the central message of this informative, original, and exciting book, and this is also our main message in the Humane Future of Work.
+This is the central message of this informative, original, and exciting book, and this is also our main message in Humane Future of Work.
 It is by knowing and understanding the future and the forces shaping it that we will be able to conquer it.